Search: 43 results

 Who is this coming from the wilderness, Hasting herself for her beloved?
 Under the citron-tree I have waked thee, There did thy mother pledge thee, There she gave a pledge that bare thee.

-We have a little sister, And she hath no breasts: What shall we do for our sister In the day when she shall be spoken for? --
+THEYA sister, have we, a little one, and, breasts, hath she none, What shall we do for our sister, in the day when she may be spoken for?

 My vineyard, which is mine, is before me: Thou, O Solomon, shalt have the thousand, And those that keep the fruit thereof two hundred.